microsoft/vsts-extension-samples/README.md

 Adds an event source to the [Team Calendar extension](https://github.com/Microsoft/vso-team-calendar) for public holidays.
 Note that this sample contributes *to another extension* rather than core Visual Studio Online.

+This sample is written in TypeScript.
+The compiled JS files are included in the /out directory, but changes will need to be re-compiled.
+Open readme.txt for instructions.

 ### Build Results Enhancer

-This sample extension, written in typescript, shows how to make a tab/section contribution to build summary page, reacting to build updates.
+This sample extension shows how to make a tab/section contribution to build summary page, reacting to build updates.

 This also has a sample code that allows user to render custom data results uploaded from a particular task in build.